gabepk/Interface_2Path/README.md

 # Neo4j

+Neo4j is an intuitive graph database, with it's own query language called Cypher.
+Their model have basically nodes and relationships.
+Nodes can have key-values attributes, labels and a set o possible relationships.
+These are some queries we've used on this interface project:
+* `"MATCH (c:Compound) WHERE toLower(c.compoundName) CONTAINS toLower(" + compostoSTR + ") RETURN c LIMIT 20"`
+  * Finds at most 20 compounds which contains the string `compostoSTR` in its attribute called `compoundName`
+* `"MATCH q=(t:Taxonomy)-[*]->(e:Enzyme) WHERE t.taxId =  + this.organismoSelecionado.id +  AND e.enzymeEC =  + this.enzimaSelecionada + " RETURN e"`
+  * Finds an enzyme which has at least one connection with an specific taxonomy, where the enzyme's EC number is exactely the value of the variable `this.enzimaSelecionada`.
+* `"MATCH q=SHORTESTPATH((n1:Compound)-[*]->(n2:Compound)) WHERE ID(n1) = " + this.compostoOrigem.id + " AND ID(n2) = " + this.compostoFinal.id + " RETURN DISTINCT(nodes(q)) as nodes, relationships(q) as links"`
+  * Finds a the shortest path between two specifics compunds (with given ids) and return a graph without node repetition, where nodes are labeled as "nodes" and relationships are labeled as "links".

 # Publications (2Path Interface)

-* We've used a Communication Evaluation Method to measure the quality of the interface from the perspective of the users.
+We've used a Communication Evaluation Method to measure the quality of the interface from the perspective of the users.
 The research has been submited and accepted as a full paper by the World Conference on Information Systems and Tecnologies (WorldCist) in 2018.

 [Esteves, G., Silva, W., Walter, M. E., Brigido, M., & Lima, F. (2018).
 Human-Computer Interaction Communicability Evaluation Method Applied to Bioinformatics.
 In World Conference on Information Systems and Technologies (pp. 1001-1008).
 Springer.](https://link.springer.com/chapter/10.1007/978-3-319-77712-2_95)